donyu/cs3136-recitations/recitation-9.md

 the right subtree contains values greater than the node for all nodes and there are no duplicate nodes.

 ### Performance Measure ###
 We still don't know if the tree full/complete/perfect, so in the worst case, performance is still poor.
+Why?
+Because a binary tree could just be a linked list which we means we can't take advantage of the binary search capabilities.
 ```
-space: O(n)
-search(Node n)
 space: O(n)
 search(Node n): O(n)
 delete(Node n): O(n)